 As we grow older many of us seek to fulfill this romantic ideal.
 Some of us spend years pining and searching for the “perfect” lover who can tick all the boxes and match all of our criteria.
 In fact, some of us even carry around a mental idea of what our soulmates will look like, sound like, and behave like.
 Being a romantic soul myself, I always thought that my soulmate would be a tall, mysterious, rebellious, Australian bloke.
 Perhaps I was simply projecting my own disowned anima (masculine energy) outwards?
-Instead I fell in love with a logical, brawny, emotionally balanced man of Peruvian descent – a perfect fit for me!
+Instead, I fell in love with a logical, brawny, emotionally balanced man of Peruvian descent – a perfect fit for me!

 But I’m not the only one who has experienced this.
 So many of us think we know what we want in a person, when in fact we don’t.
 And sometimes, when someone not quite matching our description comes along, we shut ourselves off, missing the opportunity.

 To those of us who have experienced severe emotional and mental wounding in our lives, soulmates appear as a kind of holy mecca or “promised land.”
 When we feel incomplete, lonely and disconnected from ourselves, the ideal of soulmate love becomes a beacon of hope promising to save us.
 Soon we start sincerely believing that our beloved will “complete us,” and thus make our lives meaningful again.

 Deep down many of us believe that there is at least one person out there who will fulfill all of our needs and desires.
 In fact, such a warped belief is what causes such high divorce rates and relationship dysfunction running rife in our societies.